anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 #### Enable Netlify Identity
 Netlify Identity Services to be enabled for adding users and to enable authentication to them.
 Go to {% label @Settings %} > {% label @Identity %} > {% label @Enable Identity %}

-You may add Github / GitLab / BitBucket / Google as external providers.
+You may add Github / GitLab / BitBucket / Google as external providers, if you or your users want to login any of these services for writing posts.

 ![netlify_identity_external_providers](<>)

 #### Enable Git Gateway
 Git Gateway connects the site to the git provider's API.
-This should be enabled in the Identity > Services section.
+This should be enabled in the {% label @Identity %} > {% label @Services %} section.

 ![netlify_git_gateway]()